Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 So many of us are skipping to watch someone else's show because it's an easier role to be a watcher than a star...

 Our focus is always on someone else - what THEY are doing and what THEY are thinking (especially when it concerns what THEY think about US).

-Write a life manifesto to guide yourself toward the life YOU want.
+Writing a life manifesto can help you guide yourself toward the life YOU want.

 At 22 I made a vow to live an exotic life - a life manifesto I wrote in my diary that has since informed every decision in my life.